jann4025/exam2019/README.md

 Always work in branches.
 (Work only in master, if you have talked with the other group members about it)

 **Naming the branch** <br/>
 Name the branch based on wich part of the product you are working on.
-As example if you're working on styling the header do NOT call the branch "styling" but instead name the branch "Header".
+As example if you're working on styling the header do NOT call the branch "styling" but instead name the branch "header".

 **How to create the branch** <br/>
 If you already are in another branch than master go back to the master by using following command `git checkout master`.
-When you are in the master add the new branch with following command `git branch Header`.
+When you are in the master add the new branch with following command `git branch header`.

 **You can always check wich brand you are working in with the following command `git branch` - The branch turning green is the branch you are currently working in **

 **Merge the sub branches with master** <br/>
 Do not merge the branches with master alone, this is something we always do together.

-Merge the branches with following commands `git checkout master`(To make sure you are in the master while merging) `git merge Header`(To merge the branch Header or another branch with master).
+Merge the branches with following commands `git checkout master`(To make sure you are in the master while merging) `git merge header`(To merge the branch Header or another branch with master).

 After merging delete the branch on the github.com repo